About This Blog

 19th July 1850 the Death of Margaret Fuller

-One hundred and sixty-one years ago today, pioneering feminist, Transcendentalist leader, freethinker and intellectual giant Margaret Fuller drowned tragically when an Italian cargo ship carrying her and her family struck a sandbar just fifty yards off the coast of New … Continue reading
+On this day in 1850, pioneering feminist, Transcendentalist leader, freethinker and intellectual giant Margaret Fuller drowned tragically when an Italian cargo ship carrying her and her family struck a sandbar just fifty yards off the coast of New York’s Fire … Continue reading

 20th July 1923 the Murder of Pancho Villa

-Today we make note of the splendidly awful murder of that outrageous Mexican Revolutionary Pancho Villa eighty-eight years ago, whose bulging-eyed corpse – exploded by nine fatal bullets – was left upside down hanging out of his trashed Dodge automobile, … Continue reading
+Today we make note of the splendidly awful murder of that outrageous Mexican Revolutionary Pancho Villa on this day in 1923, whose bulging-eyed corpse – exploded by nine fatal bullets – was left upside down hanging out of his trashed … Continue reading

 21st July 1969 “One Giant Leap For Mankind”